Semitic languages: Common vocabulary

 Due to the Semitic languages' common origin, they share some words and roots.
 Others differ.
 For example:

 Terms given in brackets are not derived from the respective Proto-Semitic roots, though they may also derive from Proto-Semitic (as does e.g. Arabic dār, cf. Biblical Hebrew dōr "dwelling").

 Sometimes, certain roots differ in meaning from one Semitic language to another.
 For example, the root b-y-ḍ in Arabic has the meaning of "white" as well as "egg", whereas in Hebrew it only means "egg".
 The root l-b-n means "milk" in Arabic, but the color "white" in Hebrew.
 The root l-ḥ-m means "meat" in Arabic, but "bread" in Hebrew and "cow" in Ethiopian Semitic; the original meaning was most probably "food".
 The word medina (root: d-y-n/d-w-n) has the meaning of "metropolis" in Amharic, "city" in Arabic and Ancient Hebrew, and "State" in Modern Hebrew.

-Of course, there is sometimes no relation between the roots.
+There is sometimes no relation between the roots.
 For example, "knowledge" is represented in Hebrew by the root y-d-ʿ, but in Arabic by the roots ʿ-r-f and ʿ-l-m and in Ethiosemitic by the roots ʿ-w-q and f-l-ṭ.